VISA / MEETING / TRIP BRIEF

 Please be informed that July to August is the season of monsoon in Nepal.
 But the monsoon is mountains are different from the ones in the plains.
 Making trekking around Mustang, Rara, Dolpo, Annapurna circuit, Lantang Valley, Jomsom Trek, Everest base camp, and Gokyo valley during this season enables you to explore nature in their unique blend.

 While you stay in Kathmandu, we offer you accommodation in a hotel of two to three stars as part of our BB plan.
 Similarly, while you are in your trekking you offer you accommodation in the teahouse (mountain lodge) as part of our AP plan (accommodation, breakfast, lunch, and dinner).
 We would like to inform you that teahouses (mountain lodge) are more like hotels.
 They offer hot showers, western food, and private rooms (twin sharing).
 As part of this plan, you will be served overnight halts with dinner and breakfast win teahouses (lodges), and lunches in local restaurants en-route.
 With it, you will be able to experience truly Nepali cultures and lifestyles.

 MEALS AND DRINKING WATER

-We offer you meals 3 times a day (breakfast, lunch and dinner) as part of this package.
-Regarding the hygiene you can trust our guides who hold sufficient information about local lodges, which maintain standard in their food and services.
+We offer you meals 3 times a day (breakfast, lunch, and dinner) as part of this package.
+Regarding hygiene, you can trust our guides who hold sufficient information about local lodges, which maintain the standard in their food and services.
 You will be served freshly prepared Veg/Non-veg foods.
-The local lodges serve you western, continental, Nepalese, Chinese, Indian and Tibetan meals.
+The local lodges serve you western, continental, Nepalese, Chinese, Indian, and Tibetan meals.